 echo "<pre>$output</pre>";

+operator is disabled when safe mode is enabled.
 See also system(), passthru(), exec(), popen(), and escapeshellcmd().

 Table 10-5.
 Logical Operators